apple/swift-distributed-tracing-baggage-core/README.md

 # 🧳 Distributed Tracing Baggage Core

 > 📔 **NOTE**: It is very unlikely that you want to depend on _this_ package itself.
+>
-> Most libraries and projects should depend on and use the https://github.com/apple/swift-distributed-tracing-baggage package instead.
+> Most libraries and projects should depend on and use the https://github.com/apple/swift-distributed-tracing-baggage package instead,
-> And consider baggage an implementation detail, unless avoiding the `SwiftLog` dependency is necessary.
+> unless avoiding the `SwiftLog` dependency is necessary.

 `Baggage` is a minimal (zero-dependency) context propagation container, intended to "carry" baggage items for purposes of cross-cutting tools to be built on top of it.